 By Dennis Ruto– Youth Alive Kenya

-As we celebrate this Father’s Day, I can’t help but ponder what does it mean to be a father in the 21st century?
+As we celebrate this Father’s Day, I can’t help but ponder what does it means to be a father in the 21st century?
 What values and attributes are key to raising responsible children and families?
 How do you insulate your children from the transient and excesses of this world?
 These thoughts fill up my mind more often than not, and scared me a lot the first time I heard that I was going to be a dad.
 One of the biggest transitions that is underpinned in socio-cultural norms is the aspect of men taking part in care (of children, older adults, people living with disabilities etc.) and domestic work (house chores such as cleaning, cooking, washing and similar tasks).

 Our societies and lives are dependent on care, be it in house chores, childcare and upbringing and in other broader socio-economic structures and formations.
 According to a recent publication by the International Labor Organization (ILO) (Care work and care jobs for the future of decent work), women globally do three to ten times more unpaid care and domestic work than men.
 The ILO estimates that at the current rate of change, the world is at least 92 years away from achieving equality in unpaid care work between men and women (The unpaid care work and the labour market: An analysis of time use data based on the latest world compilation of time-use surveys).
 92 YEARS!!